-A survey of two sections of the total area surveyed by LNR in 2003 was undertaken in 2012.
-Unfortunately, a number of issues with the resulting dataset arose that could not be remedied with post-survey quality assurance measures.
-The deficiencies with the survey included the spatial coverage of the data collection effort, ambiguity in field form records, and large GPS error caused by interference with a steep bluff and overhanging trees that are immediately adjacent to the beach.
-Although the data suggests that clam densities have increased almost twofold over those found in 2003, the problems with the 2012 survey are too large to be useful for harvest management purposes.
-It is hoped that a revised protocol will allow a survey to be conducted in 2013 that will provide the data needed to support a harvest in the near future.
+A re-survey the area that was surveyed by LNR in 2003 was first attempted in 2012.
+Unfortunately, a number of issues arose with the survey dataset that could not be remedied with post-survey quality assurance measures.
+The deficiencies with the survey data included the spatial coverage of the data collection effort, ambiguity in field form records, and large GPS error caused by interference with a steep bluff and overhanging trees that are immediately adjacent to the beach.
+Although the densities reported were very encouraging the survey could not be used with confidence.
+Accordingly, a new survey of the conditionally approved area was required in 2013.

 Figure 4.
-Clam Densities in Western Drayton Harbor Based on 2003 LNR Survey Data
+Manila Clam Distribution in Western Drayton Harbor (based on LNR Survey Data)